-There are several things going on in the patient’s mind during each interaction with you.
+There are several things going on in the patient’s mind during each interaction with you on physical therapy business.
 For example, arm crossing and watching the clock is a sign of disinterest.
 The patient is constantly asking himself / herself:

 - Can the therapist really help me get better?

 - Should I come back for the next visit?